Surface Analysis Map in ArcGIS

 A Viewshed is useful when you want to know how visible objects will be.
 For instance, you might want to find the location with the most expansive view in an area.
 Because you want to choose the best location for an observation tower or scenic overlook.

-Perform Viewshade first create a Point Vector file and point out any particular place in your Raster data.
-Open Viewshade, Viewshade window appears select Input Raster, Input point feature, and Output Raster and click ok.
+Perform Viewshade first, create a Point Vector file and point out any particular place in your Raster data.
+Open Viewshade.
+The Viewshade window appears to select Input Raster, Input point feature, and Output Raster, and click OK.

 Thank you for any other great article.
 Where else could anyone get that type of info in such an ideal way of writing?
 I’ve a presentation next week, and I’m on the look for such information.